jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 The mental health benefits of music are well known; people listen to music to regulate their mood, and music therapy is used as part of the treatment for depression, autism, schizophrenia, dementia, agitation, anxiety, sleeplessness, and substance misuse.

 Music is also a great way to raise awareness of mental health issues, to tackle the stigma that surrounds them and to raise money so charities can continue their great work.
-So we’re launching music and mental health campaign, ‘MUSIC ON MY MIND’.
+So we’re launching a music and mental health campaign - ‘MUSIC ON MY MIND’.